 Below is a list of steps that you can take immediately regarding your child support order.

 It is also important to note that even though a lot of courts have closed or may have limited access due to the pandemic, time is also significant in filing for a change in the details of the support order.
-Courts have been forced to cancel scheduled events and hearings and there are new events allowed.
+Courts have been forced to cancel scheduled events and hearings, and there are new events allowed.
 They are only permitted to hear emergency cases, like custody entailing endangerment or a child or if someone needs to file for an abuse order.
-Despite the fact that a change in the support order is not said to be an emergency case during this time, courts do accept modifications.
+Although a change in the support order is not said to be an emergency case during this time, courts do accept modifications.

 This is significant because if you file for modification now, you are keeping the previous date for the modification to take effect once the case has been listed and changed by the court.
 Hence, once your order is modified, the total amount of support can be lowered if you file now rather than later.